hapax/hapax.github.io/assets/problem-time.md

 Put differently, why can we remember the past but not the future?

 At this point, physicists will give a range of answers.
-The relativist says: because spacetime is a Lorentzian manifold.
+The relativist says: because spacetime signature.
-This is evidently so, but it explains nothing.
+This is evidently so, but it does not explain the asymmetry between time and space, but simply bakes it into the geometry.
-The statistical mechanic will say: because entropy dictates
+The statistical mechanic says: because entropy.
+But even this makes no sense unless you have some way for a system to change so as to explore phase space.
+In other words, you still need a *microscopic* arrow of time.
+So the question becomes: what is the bow that launches this arrow?